BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Better Loot Mod/README.md

       glitch weapons, plus some extra moonstone and money.
 The probabilities have been tweaked slightly so the loot shower will be likely to drop *fewer* weapons, though it'll still be a heck of a lot.
+    * In the Holodome Onslaught, Powersuit Felicity and Flameknuckle's drops have been improved somewhat.
   * This mod technically nerfs a few enemy drops, which otherwise get a little too excessive even for me:
     * Hardcodes the drop probabilities for the unique loot dropped by Badass